 PATH--Frequently Asked Questions:

 What do I do first?
-Beginning January 2, download, print, and read all information before determining your commitment to the program, then follow the instructions for completing the forms.
-Those who follow instructions and score high on the point scale will receive an invitation by mid March to an Information/Interview Session.
+Beginning January 1, download, print, and read all information before determining your commitment to the program, then follow the instructions for completing the forms.
+Those who follow instructions and score high on the point scale will receive an invitation by the end of February to an Information/Interview Session.

 What is a “point scale?"
 Acceptance into PATH is based on a point system.
 The Selection Team will rank several things: neatness and content of your application and essay, your availability, your grades, and references.
 If you score well and are invited to attend an Information/Interview Session, our staff will be there to mark points for presentation, promptness, and interest displayed.

 Do parents attend the interview?
 Yes!
-Interviews are held in groups of students and parents March 13, 14, 18, and 19.
+Interviews are held in groups of students and parents March 12, 13, 18, and 19.
 The sessions run promptly 4:00-5:30 p.m.
-All new PATH teens and parent must attend one of these sessions.
-Please be prepared to schedule your volunteer days/times.
+All new applicants and must attend one of these sessions with a parent.
+Please be prepared to schedule your volunteer days/times at the information session.

 After attending the Info Session, how will I know if I am accepted into the program?
-Notification letters are mailed by the end of March.
+Notification letters are mailed by mid April.
 You will then be required to submit all immunization records (See Immunization form) by May 2.
 You must also attend the Orientation and may sign up for orientation during the Info Session.

 When is Orientation?